Kemp extending Georgia's shelter-in-place order until April 30

 Last month, Kemp and the Georgia National Guard deployed troops to the state's assisted living facilities and nursing homes that have cases of coronavirus.
 Kemp announced as of Wednesday the Georgia National Guard has 36 infection control teams which has worked to disinfect and clean nearly 67 facilities in the last six days, being able to service between 7 and 10 percent of the state’s facility each day.
 He said once they have done all the facilities, they are ready to go back and start all over again.
 Another 1,000 more members of the Georgia National Guard are also expected to be called up to help enforce the new order.

-The extention and new orders comes after Georgia passed 9,900 cases of coronavirus.
+The extension and new orders comes after Georgia passed 9,900 cases of coronavirus.
 As of Wednesday at noon, over 360 people have died because of the virus.

 As part of the shelter-in-place order, restaurants and private social clubs will continue to not open for dine-in services.
 Take-out, curbside pick-up and delivery are still available.